 This circuit is a simple and reasonably effec4ve way of considerably reducing the amount of transmied signal that gets back to the receiver.
 Because it is a simple circuit, and there is no "mute" signal down a separate wire to the receiver, then the mu4ng may appear to not be working very well.
 In fact, without it, the received signal from the TX would be considerably louder.
-This is another point at which you could do some experimen4ng and that is by replacing C7 with a trimmer capacitor, the value to be at least 60% greater than the capacitor it is replacing.
-For 20m, we suggest 50 to 60pF.
-There is just room to do this-but you will have to be very careful with the soldering iron, and avoid touching nearby parts.
+This is another point at which you could do some experimen4ng and that is by replacing C7 with a smaller fixed capacitor in parallel with a trimmer.
+There is just room to do this-but you will have to be very careful with the soldering iron, and avoid touchin nearby parts.
+Aim, with the two capacitors, for a value when the trimmer is mid-posi4on, to be a value around the supplied (and now removed) C7.
 The trimmer should be adjusted with the TX powered up, but not transmiGng.
 Adjust the trimmer for the maximum received signal strength of a weak signal on the receiver - the weaker the beer.
 It should not be adjusted when you are either neGng, or transmiGng.

-Again - be very careful - this is a modifica4on for experience constructors only.
+Again - be very careful - this is a modifica4on for experienced constructors only.